 Coinage in the Roman economy, 300 B.C. to A.D.
 700, Part 700 by Kenneth W. Harl (1996)

-This artilce was posted on Wednesday, August 18th, 2010 at 1:17 pm and is filed under China, Coins for Good Luck, Countries & Cultures, England, Folk Lore, Good Luck, Greece, Italy, Japan, Mama Lisa, Superstitions, USA.
+This article was posted on Wednesday, August 18th, 2010 at 1:17 pm and is filed under China, Coins for Good Luck, Countries & Cultures, England, Folk Lore, Good Luck, Greece, Italy, Japan, Mama Lisa, Superstitions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.